 (See also Overview of Peripheral Nervous System Disorders Overview of Peripheral Nervous System Disorders The peripheral nervous system refers to parts of the nervous system outside the brain and spinal cord.
 It includes the cranial nerves and spinal nerves from their origin to their end.
 The anterior... read more .)

 Isaacs syndrome (neuromyotonia) is an autoimmune peripheral nerve hyperexcitability syndrome, generally thought to be a voltage-gated potassium channelopathy; it sometimes occurs as a paraneoplastic syndrome Paraneoplastic Syndromes Paraneoplastic syndromes are symptoms that occur at sites distant from a tumor or its metastasis.
 Although the pathogenesis remains unclear, these symptoms may be secondary to substances secreted... read more .
-It may also accompany other disorders (eg, myasthenia gravis Myasthenia Gravis Myasthenia gravis involves episodic muscle weakness and easy fatigability caused by autoantibody- and cell-mediated destruction of acetylcholine receptors.
-It is more common among young women... read more , thymoma, Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic autoimmune inflammation of the thyroid with lymphocytic infiltration.
+It may also accompany other disorders (eg, myasthenia gravis Myasthenia Gravis Myasthenia gravis is characterized by episodic muscle weakness and easy fatigability caused by autoantibody- and cell-mediated destruction of acetylcholine receptors.
+It is more common among... read more , thymoma, Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic autoimmune inflammation of the thyroid with lymphocytic infiltration.
 Findings include painless thyroid enlargement and symptoms of hypothyroidism.
 Diagnosis... read more , vitamin B12 deficiency Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
 Deficiency causes megaloblastic anemia, damage... read more , celiac disease Celiac Disease Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more , connective tissue disorders Introduction to Connective Tissue Disorders in Children There are over 200 disorders that involve connective tissue.
 Certain disorders are characterized by overactivity of the immune system with resulting inflammation and systemic damage to the tissues... read more ) or can be inherited.

 Cause of Isaacs syndrome is unknown.
 Abnormalities are thought to originate in peripheral nerves Overview of Peripheral Nervous System Disorders The peripheral nervous system refers to parts of the nervous system outside the brain and spinal cord.
 It includes the cranial nerves and spinal nerves from their origin to their end.
 The anterior... read more because abnormalities are abolished by curare but usually persist after general anesthesia.